weaveworks-guides/weave-net-legacy/spring-boot-weave-service-discovery/README.md

 ## Deploying the Docker Containers

 Now you are ready to deploy the spring application into a docker container on the host.
-The spring application is a simple `Hello World` application.
+The spring application is a simple `Hello Weave!` application.
 The docker container is pre-built for this example, but if you would like to build your own container, refer to the `README` file located in  in the demo sub-directory of this guide.

 Since both {{ weavedns }} and Automatic IP Address Management are launched as a part of the Weave Network, you only need to provide the name of the container and the hostname you wish to use.
-Notice that the same hostname is used for each container. {{ Weavedns }} automatically detects any DNS requests and it adds them to the Weave Network.
+Notice that the same hostname is used for each container. {{ weavedns }} automatically detects any DNS requests and it adds them to the Weave Network.

 ~~~bash
 vagrant ssh weave-gs-01